Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 Notes regarding the schema:
-1. Transistor models.
-I used transistors BC817 and BC807, because ... .
-2. Current source.
+1. Current source.
 I implemented current source as a transistor biased with two resistors.
 Additionally there is potentiometer, which can be used to regulate current value a little bit.
 When potentiometer's resistance is split equally on both sides, the current source should be able to produce TODO mA.
-3. Resistor R5
+2. Resistor R5
+3. Resistors R9 and R10
 4. Input capacitor C1
 5. Voltage divider of feedback loop

-6. Resistors R9 and R10
+TODO: describe result of analysis

 #### 3.1.2 Cascode
+Screen of the KiCad model of the subcircuit is provied below.

 Notes regarding the schema:
-1. Potentiometer RV3
+1. Potentiometer RV3 - voltage amplification of cascode during simulation was satisfactory, but I decided to add possibility to change operating points of cascode transistors in case physical model differs from simulation.
+2. Connecting output of differential pair and cascode through capacitor C4 - capacitor cuts DC component from signal so it does not impact cascode operating points.
+Differential pair has high output impedance, so impedance of C4 (together with whole cascode ?) should not be too high, because it would disturb operation of differential pair.
+3. Capacitor C3 - high freq filter?
+Resistance without impact on ... ?

+#### 3.1.3 Output stage
+Screen of the KiCad model of the subcircuit is provied below.

+Notes regarding the schema:
-2. Connecting cascode and output from differential pair with capacitor
+1. Connecting output stage and output from cascode with capacitor
-3. Capacitor C3

-#### 3.1.3
+2. Using transistors as diodes (Q10, Q11) - instead of conventional diodes two transistors with bases connected to collectors are used.
+For some reason implementing diodes with transistors from Sziklai pairs (the same transistor model) gave far better results on simulation than ordinary diodes.
+I suppose this is because characteristics of such implemented diodes are similar to characteristics of the first transistors of Sziklai pairs (Q9 and Q12).
+3. resistors R21 and R19
+4. resistors R4 and R18

 #### 3.1.4